 English Language Arts 12 English First Peoples 12 (MENFP12) Prerequisite: an English Language Arts11 or an English First Peoples Language Arts 11 With an emphasis on First Peoples' world views, this course is an academic equivalent to English Studies 12.
-English Studies 12 (MENST12) Prerequisite: an English Language Arts 11 or an English First Peoples Language Arts 11 This course attempts to enhance and mature literacy skills and knowledge with particular emphasis on prose, poetry, and composition as preparation for the final exam.
+English Studies 12 (MENST12) Prerequisite: an English Language Arts 11 or an English First Peoples Language Arts 11 This course attempts to enhance and mature literacy skills and knowledge with particular emphasis on prose, poetry, and composition as preparation for the Grade 12 Literacy Assessment.
 The novel, short story, non-fiction, and poetry are also studied in depth to expand critical assessment.
-Creative Writing 12 (MCTWR12)
+Creative Writing 11 (MCTWR11) Prerequisite: None Creative Writing 11 is an elective course designed for students who have an interest in, and a flair for, writing.
+The course allows students to extend their academic and creative writing skills beyond those available in English courses.
+A disciplined approach to writing, enjoyment of the written word, and a willingness to attempt writing in several different genres are necessary for success in this course. \\This course does not meet the LA 11 requirements for the 2018 Grad Program\\ Creative Writing 12 (MCTWR12) Prerequisite: None

-Prerequisite: an English Language Arts 11 Recommended 67% or teacher permission Creative Writing 12 is an elective course designed for students who have an interest in, and a flair for, writing.
+Creative Writing 12 is an elective course designed for students who have an interest in, and a flair for, writing.
 The course allows students to extend their academic and creative writing skills beyond those available in English courses.
-A disciplined approach to writing, enjoyment of the written word, and a willingness to attempt writing in several different genres are necessary for success in this course.
-This course does not meet the LA 12 requirements for the 2018 Grad Program.
+A disciplined approach to writing, enjoyment of the written word, and a willingness to attempt writing in several different genres are necessary for success in this course. \\This course does not meet the LA 12 requirements for the 2018 Grad Program\\